bfirner/essays/presentations/2026-05-PIPTagsAndTO/presentation.md

 <div class="container">
 <div class="col">

-* Minimizing energy consumption begins with measurements
+* Energy consumption optimization begins with measurements
-* The first spike is from waking up the MCU
+* We used an oscilloscope to measure power consumption
-* The second, long plateau is data transmission
+  * Just calculate the area under the curve

 </div>
 <div class="col">